yardsale8/tenure-portfolio/content/criterion1/curriculum_design.md

 ## Curriculum Development for Statistics

 Finally, I would like to highlight some of the curricula I developed for the statistics program.
-In addition to the project I developed for STAT 310 in the section on [instructional innovation]({{<ref "/criterion1/instructional_innovation.md">}}), I also spent some time aligning the curriculum between my STAT 110 and STAT 210 courses, in an attempt to better understand issues with substituting one course for another.
+In addition to the project developed for STAT 310 in the section on [instructional innovation]({{<ref "/criterion1/instructional_innovation.md">}}), I also spent some time aligning the curriculum between my STAT 110 and STAT 210 courses in an attempt to understand issues with substituting one course for another.

 ### Creating a Bridge Between STAT 110 and STAT 210 Curriculum

-I am always looking for efficiencies in the implementation of the many class preparations.
-One semester, I had two sections of STAT 210 on the same day as a STAT 110 section and I determined that these courses could be designed to share about 80% of the same content, meaning that for 80% of these courses could be considered a single preparation.
+I am always looking to improve efficiency when implementing my classes.
+One semester, I had two sections of STAT 210 on the same day as a single STAT 110 section.
+I wanted to streamline the delivery of both courses.

 Before the semester, I mapped out the semester for both courses, lining up the material on as many days as possible.
-Then adjustments were made to keep the courses on the same schedule while finding room for the additional material in STAT 210.
-This alignment was accomplished through additional out-of-class activities in STAT 210 using presented through online videos and/or adding additional practice activities for STAT 110.
+I determined that these courses shared about 80% of the same content.
+I adjusted the sequencing of topics to keep the courses on the same schedule.
+I implemented the added material in STAT 210 using out-of-class activities that incorporated online videos and additional practice activities.

-Written assessments were constructed in the same vein.
+I constructed written assessments in the same vein.
 Each written assignment shared 4 questions, while the STAT 210 assignments had a 5th question that covered the additional material not covered in STAT
 110. Both courses used the same set of practice and regular quizzes.

 This approach was a success in two ways.
-First, I (almost) made it through that semester with my sanity in tack, but I realized that there is another advantage to going through the process of aligning these courses.
-Frequently, students that have taken STAT 110 will change to a major or minor that requires STAT 210.
-In the past, the statistic faculty had a process for converting a STAT 110 to STAT 210 (a test), but that approach is lost to time.
-The following semester, I piloted using the supplementary material developed for STAT 210 as a “course packet” that completed by one of my former STAT 110 students that need STAT 210 after a change of major.
-In the end, the statistic subgroup decided on an alternative route, I am grateful for the chance to gain a better understanding of the relationship between these courses.
+First, I (almost) made it through that semester with my sanity in tack.
+There is another advantage to going through the process of aligning these courses.
+Students that change to a major that requires STAT 210 have a problem if they have previously completed STAT 110: You cannot count both toward graduation.

+In the past, the statistic faculty had a process for converting a STAT 110 to STAT 210 (a test), but that mechanism is lost to time.
+After aligning these two courses, I piloted using the supplementary material developed for STAT 210 as a mechanism for satisfying a STAT 210 requirement, where students complete the additional activities and assessments designed for STAT 210 and are receive a course substitution upon completion.

 ## Summary

-In this section, you have seen evidence of substantial and meaningful contributions to the curriculum of both the data science and statistics programs, as well as evidence of my efforts to improve the coding skills of students.
+In this section, you have seen evidence of substantial and meaningful contributions to the curriculum of both the data science and statistics programs, as well as evidence of efforts to improve the coding skills of students.